All together, we are IFDI:

 courses for your students, free of charge.

-Each registration of a diver's certification costs only $ 3 US.
+Each registration of a diver's certification costs only US$ 3.
 The plastic card is optional.
 Its price is: € 6 (shipping not included).

-IFDI is a neutral organization and a free license community of diving instructors from various organizations.
+IFDI is a neutral organization of diving instructors coming from various organizations.

-IFDI is simply based on the international ISO standards which are recognized worldwide.
+IFDI is based on the international ISO standards which are worldwidely recognized and common to many diving organizations.

 No, not at all.
 You may remain an instructor within your organization.